tundish/blathnaid/blathnaid/book/chapters.rst

 The parade fell silent, and it seemed to Jack that the whole world had hushed too.
 He opened his mouth again.
 There was no effort to be made.
 The words came from a deep place of their own.

-"Bláthnaid is of age to marry."
+“Bláthnaid is of age to marry.”

 Ingomer's reaction
 ------------------